Amery2010/TalkWithGemini/README.md

 Currently, the two models `Gemini 1.5 Pro` and `Gemini 1.5 Flash` support most images, audios, videos and some text files.
 For details, see [Support List](https://ai.google.dev/gemini-api/docs/prompting_with_media).
 For other document types, we will try to use [LangChain.js](https://js.langchain.com/v0.2/docs/introduction/) later.

+### Why can’t the website I deployed with one click of vercel be accessed normally in China?

+The domain name generated after vercel was deployed has been blocked by the domestic network a few years ago, but the IP address of the server has not been blocked.
+You can customize the domain name and you can access it normally in China.
+Since vercel does not have a server in China, there will sometimes be slight network fluctuations, which is normal.
+How to set a domain name, you can refer to the solution article I found on the Internet [Vercel binds a custom domain name] (https://docs.tangly1024.com/article/vercel-domain).

+**Note: Try not to use vercel-deployed websites in WeChat.
+I won’t explain the specific reasons**

 ## 常见问题

 #### “User location is not supported for the API use” 的解决方案